Mixed Media Painting

 Who should take this course?

-This course will be particularly beneficial if you want to develop a body of work for your portfolio or apply for a higher level of study, or Fine Art BA and MA students who wish to enhance their skills.
+- It will be particularly beneficial if you wish to develop a body of work for your portfolio or apply for further studies.

 Please note: This course is for students aged 18 and older